-Automating AMI backups and cleanups using AWS Lambda helps you solve the above predicament to the T. We’ve seen it put to good use, and thought we’ll bring it to you in this step-by-step guide.
+Automating AMI backups and cleanups using AWS Lambda helps you solve the above predicament to the T. We’ve seen it put to good use, and though we’ll bring it to you in this step-by-step guide.
 So, let’s get started!

 As Wikipedia says, AWS Lambda is an event-driven, serverless computing platform provided by Amazon Web Services.